feruzali/capstone/README.md

 # Overview

 **EMO** is a name of Alsafe's environment checking robot.
-This repositry is to provide codes for project submission.
+This repositry is to provide source codes for project submission.

 It uses TurtleBot3 robot platform, raspicam V2 module, DHT22 temperature and humidity sensor, MQ-135 gas sensor and a custom Web UI.
 Chrome and Firefox with native WebRTC are used as clients.